JulianNicholls/Node-with-React/README.md

 * The sendgrid npm module has been superseded by @sendgrid/...
 I have decided to continue using the same version as Stephen for now, but I will probably come back and rewrite the Mailer using the latest version after completing the course.

+## Deployed Application

+The application is deployed on [Heroku](https://emaily-2018.herokuapp.com).

+*NOTE* It really does send out surveys!

+Feel free to log in, send one survey to a recipient or two, but please don't abuse it.

 ## Git client